Children-in-Families/oscar-web/guides/developer/README.md

 ### Running the tests

-To run the tests using Docker you can do the following:
+To run the tests using Docker you need to start up the core services as shown above and then you can do the following to run all the specs:

 ```
-make start_core
+make rspec
 ```

 ## Debugging using Pry